-Hospice of the Red River Valley offers a robust bereavement program with specially trained staff.
-Our bereavement specialists offer one-on-one visits, phone calls, resources and literature to family members for up to 13 months after a death of a loved one based individual needs.
+Hospice of the Red River Valley offers a robust grief support program with specially trained staff.
+Our grief specialists offer one-on-one visits, phone calls, resources and literature to family members for up to 13 months after a death of a loved one based individual needs.
 In addition, we offer classes, support groups and practical suggestions on an ongoing basis during the grief journey.
 These services are available to anyone who is grieving a loss, regardless of whether or not their loved one received care from Hospice of the Red River Valley.

 Share a little bit about your background.

 After I graduated with a degree in social work, I worked for the Village Family Service Center.
 Later I worked at Eventide as the director of social services.
 I came to Hospice of the Red River Valley in 1993 and worked in direct patient care as a social worker for 10 years, which I loved.
 When an opening in the bereavement department became available, it was difficult to leave patient care, but I saw many aspects of bereavement work to be appealing and rewarding.

 To have experience providing direct patient care has been really valuable in my bereavement role.
 It helped me have a better idea of what families go through pre-death, which is very important.
 It also gave me perspective that I may not have otherwise had and an appreciation for the other roles at Hospice, too.

 What does a grief specialist do?